inhumantsar/ansible-code-standards/README.md

 ### Consistent
   1. Linted with [ansible-lint](https://github.com/willthames/ansible-lint).
-  * Avoids shelling out to a script if the work can be done with Ansible tasks.
+  1. Avoids shelling out to a script if the work can be done with Ansible tasks.
-  * Uses the same indentation, encoding, and line endings throughout the project.
+  1. Uses the same indentation, encoding, and line endings throughout the project.

 ### Documented
   1. Engineers can read the code without consulting the README.
-  * Users can run your code consulting _only_ the README.
+  1. Users can run your code consulting _only_ the README.
-  * Is obvious in intent, self-documenting.
+  1. Is obvious in intent, self-documenting.
-  * Produces log messages before and after long-running, complex, or risky actions.
+  1. Produces log messages before and after long-running, complex, or risky actions.

 ### Sanitized
   1. No unencrypted secrets in any repo for any reason, ever.
-  * No sensitive technical, personal, or corporate information in public repos, ever. <sup>(try to avoid it in private repos too!)
+  1. No sensitive technical, personal, or corporate information in public repos, ever. <sup>(try to avoid it in private repos too!)</sup>

 ### Reviewed
   1. Merge/pull requests for every change to shared branches.
-  * Nothing gets merged without having been reviewed by a co-worker.
+  1. Nothing gets merged without having been reviewed by a co-worker.
-  * Reviewers have three key responsibilities:
+  1. Reviewers have three key responsibilities:
     * _Ensure these requirements are met._
     * _Ensure that they understand the intent of the project and the intent of the change._
     * _Ensure that no failed test represents a potentially blocking issue._